vatsal1991/reading/README.md

 ---

-**Note:** This repository contains DevOps interview questions and answers.
+**Note:** IQ.
 Please check the different sections for specific topics like Docker, Kubernetes, CI/CD, etc.

 ### Table of Contents